scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 Whereas monads impose a strict *sequencing* on the computations they model, applicatives and cartesians impose no such restriction.
 This puts them in another sweet spot in the hierarchy.
-We can use them to represent classes parallel / independent computations that monads cannot.
+We can use them to represent classes of parallel / independent computations that monads cannot.

 We choose our semantics by choosing our data structures.